 - Is there dust coating the grill on the return air registers?

 - Are you cleaning your home from dust too often?

-If the answer is yes to any of these, it can be clear signs that your home’s furnace and duct system are due for a through cleaning.
-Also but to a lesser extent these can also be signs of dirty duct work:
+If the answer is ‘YES’ to any of these, it can be a clear sign that your home’s furnace and duct system are due for a professional cleaning.
+In addition but to a lesser extent the following can also sign a dirty ductwork:

 - Excessive coughing and irritation

 Inside your duct system, fine dust collects on air duct surfaces, vents, motors, and coils.
 These flakes of dead skin, hair, and pet dander catch onto the dust, and before too long this process creates a dense, mat-like environment where bacteria, mold, dust mites, and allergens can thrive.

 Air filters remove most of these from the air stream, but are not guarantees and do always cover for all parts of the HVAC system.

 Dust and mites might not be the only pollutants hiding in your ductwork.
 Over the decades our technicians have found old beer bottles, roaches, rodents and even lost housepets! ( hamsters, cats, birds ).
 These larger pollutants often decompose very slowly and can pose serious health issues to the house inhabitants.